go2sea/DQfD/README.md

 ## Get the expert demo data

-An improvement of the Double DQN is pre-training.
+Compared to double DQN, a improvement of DQfD is pre-training.
 DQfD initially trains solely on the demonstration data before starting any interaction with the environment.
 This code used a network fine trained by Double DQN to generate the demo data.

 You can see the details in function:
 ```